fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 ## Part 7: Emerging Platforms
 - [LineFS: Efficient SmartNIC Offload of a Distributed File System with Pipeline Parallelism (Kim'21), SOSP'21 best paper](https://www.cs.cmu.edu/~15712/papers/kim21.pdf) - optimizing the performance of distributed file systems (DFS) by decomposing DFS operations into pipelined stages and offloading networked stages to a SmartNIC asynchronously

-# Workload
-The class has a moderate workload for a systems class.
-Expect to spend 10-12 hours a week on the readings and paper summaries while lectures are ongoing, probably a couple more hours once the projects get into motion midway through the semester, and for it to consume a significant portion of your existence in the last two weeks before the final presentations.

-It is a far less demanding and stressful class than the legendary [15-410/605 Operating System Design and Implementation](https://www.cs.cmu.edu/~410/) class, so don't let the "advanced" in the course title scare you off from taking this class.
-After all, most people taking this class are Ph.D. students who have their own research to work on and can't exactly spend all their time on courses, unlike undergraduates.

 # Takeaways From The Class
 Here are my thoughts on the key takeaways from the class.